 ASU 2016-02, "Leases," ASU 2018-01, "Land Easement Practical Expedient for Transition to Topic 842," ASU 2018-10, "Codification Improvements to Topic 842, Leases" and ASU 2018-11, "Leases (Topic 842): Targeted Improvements": ASU 2016-02 requires entities to include substantially all leases on the balance sheet by requiring the recognition of right-of-use assets and lease liabilities for all leases.
-Entities may elect to exclude from the balance sheet those leases with a term of less than 12 months.
-For lessees, a lease is classified as finance or operating, and the asset and liability are initially measured at the present value of the fixed lease payments.
+Entities may elect to exclude from the balance sheet those leases with a maximum possible term of less than 12 months.
+For lessees, a lease is classified as finance or operating, and the asset and liability are initially measured at the present value of the lease payments.
 For lessors, accounting for leases is largely unchanged from previous provisions of U.S. GAAP, other than certain changes to align lessor accounting to specific changes made to lessee accounting and ASC 606.
 ASU 2016-02 also requires new qualitative and quantitative disclosures for both lessees and lessors.
-ASU 2018-10 makes technical corrections and clarifications to the accounting guidance in ASC 842.
+ASU 2018-10 makes technical corrections and clarifications to the accounting guidance in Topic 842.

 For public entities, these ASUs are effective for fiscal years beginning after December 15, 2018, including interim periods therein, with early adoption permitted.
 ASU 2016-02 requires lessees and lessors to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 ASU 2018-11 provides entities an optional transition method to apply the new guidance as of the adoption date, rather than as of the earliest period presented.
 In transition, entities may elect certain practical expedients when applying ASU 2016-02.
 These include a package of practical expedients that must be applied in its entirety to all leases commencing before the effective date, unless the lease is modified, to not reassess (a) the existence of a lease, (b) lease classification or (c) determination of initial direct costs, which effectively allows entities to carryforward accounting conclusions under previous U.S. GAAP.
 ASU 2016-02 also includes a practical expedient to use hindsight in making judgments when determining the lease term and any long-lived asset impairment.
 ASU 2018-01 allows entities to elect a practical expedient that would exclude application of ASU 2016-02 to land easements that existed prior to its adoption, if they were not accounted for as leases under previous U.S. GAAP.
-In addition, ASU 2016-02 and ASU 2018-11 provide practical expedients to the lessee and lessor, respectively, for separating lease and non-lease components.
+ASU 2018-11 provides a lessor practical expedient for separating lease and non-lease components.

 We are currently evaluating the effect of the standards on our ongoing financial reporting and plan to adopt the standards on January 1, 2019, using the optional transition method to apply the new guidance as of January 1, 2019, rather than as of the earliest period presented.
-As part of our evaluation, we formed a steering committee comprised of members from Sempra Energy's business units, have compiled our population of contracts and are preparing our lease accounting assessments.
-Based on our assessment to date, we have determined that we will elect the package of practical expedients, the land easement practical expedient, and the practical expedient to not separate lease and non-lease components available under the transition guidance described above, but will not elect to use the hindsight practical expedient.
+As part of our evaluation, we formed a steering committee comprised of members from Sempra Energy's business units, are compiling our population of contracts and are preparing our lease accounting assessments.
+Based on our assessment to date, we have determined that we will elect the package of practical expedients and the land easement practical expedient available under the transition guidance described above, but will not elect to use the hindsight practical expedient.